port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/text.md

 ---
 sidebar_position: 1
-description: Textbox is a basic input for text
+description: Text is a basic input for textual information
 ---

 import ApiRef from "../../../api-reference/\_learn_more_reference.mdx"